mozilla-extensions/firefox-voice/README.md

 You may face errors on performing ```npm install``` that can be resolved by updating the node to its latest version [see here](https://www.hostingadvice.com/how-to/update-node-js-latest-version/)

-If a new browser does not open, it might be because the path to Nightly is not found.
+If a new browser does not open, it might be because the path to Nightly is not found(most probable case).
+Find your binary file in the system, and enter the entire path to it.
+Binary file is the application through which firefox nightly can be opened manually.
 Use the command `FIREFOX="/usr/bin/firefox" npm start` instead.

 By default this will use Firefox Nightly, but you can override this with the environmental variable `$FIREFOX` (you can point it to a release version, but some things may not work; also you can use a localized Firefox or an unbranded Firefox).
 You can also set `$PROFILE` to a directory where the profile information is kept (it defaults to `./Profile/`).